kiazhi/kiazhi.github.io/_posts/2018-07-01-Welcome-to-Jekyll-on-GitHub-Pages.md

 You can preview the site by browsing to `http://127.0.0.1:4000/` loopback address on port 4000.
-Use `CTRL+C` on the terminal to stop Jekyll from serving the site and returns back to terminal.
+Use `CTRL+C` on the terminal to stop Jekyll from serving the site and returns back to shell.

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>
 <p style='font-size: 16px; vertical-align: top; text-align: right;'>↑<a href='#top'>Top</a></p>